-What is regenerative medicine?
+What is orthobiologics?

-Why CSO for regenerative medicine?
+Why CSO for orthobiologics?

-Is regenerative medicine covered by most insurance?
+Is orthobiologics covered by most insurance?

-What is the cost of PRP?
+What is the cost of platelet injections?

-The cost of PRP injections can run up to $2,500 out-of-pocket.
+The cost of platelet injections can run up to $2,500 out-of-pocket.
 However, at CSO, we have our own in-office equipment and can offer a very high quality service in a single office visit for $750 per injection.

-Platelet-rich Plasma (PRP) therapy is now used to treat a variety of musculoskeletal injuries.
+Platelet injections therapy is now used to treat a variety of musculoskeletal injuries.
 The process involves separating your body’s own natural healing cells, the platelets, from a sample of your blood via centrifugation, and then combining the increased concentration of platelets with the remaining blood and injecting them back into the body at the injury site.
 This induces a naturally occurring healing response.

 Platelets are kind of like a group of construction workers.
 When a tear or cut in tissue occurs, the platelets work to create a scaffold, bringing those tissues back together and creating collagen and scar tissue to heal the torn and damaged tissue.
 Additionally, they release a variety of growth factors and anti-inflammatory cytokines to help induce this healing response and fix the painful problem.

-—Glenn McKnight, PRP Patient
+—Glenn McKnight, platelet injections Patient

-Is PRP Effective?
+Is platelet injections Effective?

 - A patient’s overall health